 In six elementary schools we pair struggling readers in the first grade with adult tutors for one-one-one reading mentoring.
 The volunteers meet with their student one hour a week, every week from the first through the third grade.
 The mentor role emphasizes that an adult relationship is crucial for academic success.

-Our Site Coordinators provide small group interventions to struggling readers at Karshner and Stewart Elementary.
+Our Site Coordinators provide small group interventions to struggling readers.

-Lunch Buddies mentoring provides students the opportunity to develop a one-on-one relationship with a caring adult.
-The mentorship strengthens the student's sense of self-esteem, instills an enthusiasm for learning, and helps reduce risky behavior.
+Mentoring provides students the opportunity to develop a one-on-one relationship with a caring adult.
+Mentorship strengthens the student's sense of self-esteem, instills an enthusiasm for learning, and helps reduce risky behavior.

 Every year, numerous children enter school without the basic supplies they need to succeed.
 To meet this challenge, Communities In Schools of Puyallup partners with Red Canoe Credit Union and numerous other local businesses and organizations to coordinate a city-wide school supply drive.
 Throughout August, we collect, divide, and distribute school supplies and backpacks to all 32 schools in the Puyallup School District on the basis of need.
 In addition, Red Canoe Credit Union matches all supplies pound-for-pound through its "Fill the Canoe" initiative.

 Communities In Schools of Puyallup partners with Fred Meyer and Mountain View Community Center to provide backpacks full of food to hungry children at Karshner and Stewart Elementary.

 In partnership with MultiCare Good Samaritan Family Support Center, we offer free parenting classes to increase healthy behaviors and family engagement.